 Throughout her career, Tania has always sought out opportunities to expand her knowledge, volunteer and serve as a mentor.
 In describing the beliefs that define who she is, she states “It’s really simple.
 Give back, make a difference in the communities where we work, collaborate, and innovate.”
 Tania is honored to be serving as the current President for the Los Angeles Chapter of the AIA and looks forward to advancing the Chapter’s mission.

-As Corporate Systems Leader for Harley Ellis Devereaux’, Tania is responsible for the operation of the firm’s key systems: Legal, Human Resources, Finance and Information Technology.
+As Corporate Systems Leader for Harley Ellis Devereaux’s Los Angeles Office, Tania is responsible for the operation of the firm’s key systems: Legal, Human Resources, Finance and Information Technology.
 With experience in the technical, management and business development areas of the practice, she is the Corporate Treasurer for the firm and has served on the Board since 2006.

 With over 20 years of experience in architecture, Tania has overseen the firm’s Operations in the design and construction of K12 Education, Higher Education, Healthcare, Corporate & Commercial and Science & Technology projects.